 - Scholarship Deadline: April 15

-- Eligibility Requirements: Open to Idaho residents of Hispanic or Latin American racial origin with GPAs of 2.5 or higher.
-Applicants must be high school seniors at the time of application.
+- Eligibility Requirements: Idaho residents of Hispanic or Latin American racial origin with GPAs of 2.5 or higher may apply.
+Candidates must be high school seniors at the time of application.

 Idaho Opportunity Scholarship

 This scholarship is available to promising students planning to attend a qualified Idaho college on a full-time basis.
 It is designed to provide financial assistance to students in need who are enrolling in their first undergraduate degree program.

 - Amount Offered: $3,500 annually, renewable for up to four years

 - Eligibility Requirements: Open to Idaho high school seniors, GED diploma-holders, and undergraduate students with cumulative GPAs of at least 2.7.
 Applicants must be American citizens or permanent residents.